nadia-media/Hidayah/typed.js-master/typed.js-master/README.md

    * @property {string} stringsElement ID of element containing string children */
   strings: [
-    'These are the default values...',
+    'These are the default colors...',
     'You know what you should do?',
     'Use your own!',
     'Have a great day!'